Aster family (Asteraceae)

 Cultivation: The preference is full sun, mesic to dry conditions, and a loam or clay-loam soil.
 Other kinds of soil may be tolerated as well.
 This plant tolerates occasional mowing.

-Range & Habitat: Rough Cat's Ear is an uncommon plant that occurs primarily in NE Illinois, as well as Champaign and St. Clair counties (see Distribution Map).
+Range & Habitat: The adventive Rough Cat's Ear is an uncommon plant that occurs primarily in NE Illinois, as well as Champaign and St. Clair counties (see Distribution Map).
 It is originally from Eurasia.
 Habitats include lawns and areas near dwellings, vacant lots, grassy areas along railroads and roadsides, and waste areas.
-This species usually occurs in disturbed urban areas; thus far, it has not been invasive of natural areas.
+This species usually occurs in disturbed urban areas – thus far, it has not been invasive of natural areas.

 Faunal Associations: According to Müller, the nectar and pollen of the flowerheads attract primarily bees, including honeybees, bumblebees, Plasterer bees, Andrenid bees, and Halictid bees.
 Syrphid flies occasionally feed on the pollen and are probably ineffective at cross-pollination.
 The webmaster observed the butterfly Colias eurytheme (Orange Sulfur) visiting the flowerheads of several plants for nectar while they were photographed.
 It seems likely that both White and Sulfur butterflies visit the flowerheads for nectar.
 While the foliage is somewhat bitter from its milky latex, pigs are reportedly fond of the fleshy roots as a source of food.